Some interview questions are designed to put you on the spot, but few are as intimidating as “Why should we hire you?”

 Down the road, I’d love to learn more about how wellness programs work, specifically in tech since that’s a bit different from my background.
 Eventually, I’d want to help make JL Design known as a company that really takes care of its people and keep growing as a strategic HR leader myself along the way.

-This response showcases the candidate’s awareness of industry trends and their expertise in the duties of the target role.
-It also shows that they know the company is making efforts to stay current with HR developments, and effectively demonstrates how they can help the company achieve its goals and what benefits they can provide by leveraging their relevant experience and skills.
+This response shows the candidate’s awareness of industry trends and their expertise in the duties of the target role.
+It also shows that they know the company is making efforts to stay current with HR developments, and effectively demonstrates how they can help the company achieve its goals.

 To make sure you illustrate your experience effectively in interviews, find out how to use the STAR method in your answers.